pgtipping/Synthalyst/memory-bank/progress.md

 - Refining web search integration for better results
 - Improving the Medical Knowledge Assistant's ability to maintain conversational context
 - Implementing a systematic approach to error detection and resolution across all admin pages
+- Testing Tailwind CSS fixes in the fix-tailwind-postcss branch before merging to main
+- Preparing to deploy Tailwind CSS fixes to production after verification in preview deployment

 ### Known Issues